The story of a teen girl’s struggle with Avoidant/Restrictive Food Intake Disorder and how love helps her on the road to recovery.

 Actually, the reason why I continued reading after the experimental first five or six pages was the second person.
 I loved the way that Elliot’s sentences flowed and how her narrative was an outside-looking-in view to Pea’s life.
 Unfortunately, over time, this became my least favorite part of the book.
 The second-person went from being lyrical and innovative to being shallow and impersonal.
 If this were a short story, I could definitely see Elliot’s second-person skill coming in handy, but here, it wore me down and significantly slowed the pace of the story.

 And as Pea’s life starts going down into the ditch while she develops an unhealthy fixation on her boyfriend (which is portrayed as being a positive thing), the narrative does increasingly less to improve the book.
 It could’ve been a great method to show the spiral that Pea was headed down and the terrible ways that her ARFID morphed into anxiety and depression, but it ended up not taking that opportunity.
 With nothing to provide clarity, the plot completely unraveled and felt all over the place.

 Overall, don’t go for it.
-There’s other great books out there about anxiety, fear, and eating disorders.
+There are other great books out there about anxiety, fear, and eating disorders.
 I recommend starting off with Meg Haston’s Paperweight and Louise Gornall’s Under Rose-Tainted Skies.
+As well as the book, you shouldn’t disregard the treatments out there which can help.
+CBD oil and CBD have had great results in the States.
+You would want to look into sites similar to Green Society to get your products.
 There’s potential here, and I appreciate what Elliot’s done to educate–at the very least–me, about this disorder, but the story isn’t there.
 1.5 stars.